xraypy/xraylarch/doc/installation/index.rst

 what is in Larch is working, stable, and ready for use.

 There are several ways to download and install Larch.
-Starting with Larch 0.9.27, the **recommended** way to run Larch is with `Anaconda Python <http://www.continuum.io/>`_ (version 2.7: Note that Larch does not yet work with Python 3. series).
-For Windows, a binary installer is available, though it is not updated as often as the source code or Anaconda package.
+Starting with Larch 0.9.27, the **recommended** way to run Larch is with `Anaconda Python
+<http://www.continuum.io/>`_ (version 2.7: Note that Larch does not yet
+work with Python 3. series).
+For Windows, a binary installer may be available soon, though this is not updated as often as the source code or Anaconda package.
 In addition, Larch can be installed from its source code.
 Each of these is described in more detail below.